paramahastha/e-hospital-app/README.md

 ## How to Setup

-- Create Database : e-fatimah-app
+- Create Database : e-hospital-app
 - Clone your project
 - Go to the folder application using cd command on your cmd or terminal
 - Run Composer